When you decide to start a website, one of the first important decisions you’ll make relates to which web hosting service you’ll go for.

 - There are several features you can expect from all standard web hosting plans.
 These include Email Accounts, FTP (to transfer website files), and a CMS.

-- Web hosting differs from content-managed hosting.
+- Website hosting differs from content-managed hosting.
 Content Managed Hosting partners website hosting with a CMS.

 - Domain hosting refers to the practice of purchasing and renting a domain name from a domain host.
 It is often confused with web hosting, which, as you now know, is not the same.